vmoulinier/bridge/README.md

          "P"
       ]
    }
+]

 # **Response**

-The application return one JSON list of last contract and the player who did it.
+The application return one JSON list of last contract and the player who did it.g